davide242/davide242/README.md

 ## Hi there 👋
 -🍝 I'm Davide an Italian Software Engineering Student.

 -🧠 I'm always ready to learn new things

 -🤖 I'm Proficient in the use of Python, C and Java

+Currently studying C and IA32 at Sapienza University in Rome
 <!--
 **davide242/davide242** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.